[I’ve updated the below text for flow and clarity, the podcast doesn’t match up perfectly]

 You’ll notice when the actual building occurs.
 Betzalel and the people build the building first and the articles later, but here the articles come first because this is Hashem telling Moshe what to build.

-In both cases, the Zar is around the top of the article.
-It represents just how foreign that which was above the people actually was.
+The Aron has a Zar of gold.
+It is translated as a ‘crown’, but it literally means ‘foreign.’
+The Zar is around the top of the article.
+It represents just how foreign that which was above the people actually was to them.

 I drilled myself about these dimensions from every which angle.
 I couldn’t figure out any connections.
 I asked for help.
 No dice.
 And then, just before I woke up a few days ago, I think I realized what was going on.